 If your dentist advises that you need bone grafting, should you feel concerned?
-A one graft may sound uncommon at first, but the truth is it’s a routine procedure performed in a dental office.
+A bone graft may sound uncommon at first, but the truth is it's a routine procedure performed in a dental office.

 Bone grafting is usually required for patients as preparation for receiving dental implants.
 Healthy and sturdy jaw bone are necessary to hold the implant in place.
 Without it, the implant surgery may not be successful.